 - Grease two 9x4 inch (23x10 cm) loaf pans with oil and line the bottom of each pan with parchment paper.
 Divide dough in half, while working with one portion, keep the second, covered in the fridge.

-- Place the dough onto a lightly floured surface and roll into a rectangle about 15x10 inches (38x25 cm).
+- Place the dough onto silicone mat or a lightly floured surface and roll into a rectangle about 15x10 inches (38x25 cm).
 Spread half of the chocolate mixture over the rectangle, leaving a ¾ inch (1/2 cm) border all around.
 Roll up tightly from one of the longer sides into a sausage shape.
 If at this point the dough is too soft, refrigerate for 20 minutes.

 - Using a serrated knife, cut the dough in half lengthwise, so you have two long pieces with the inside exposed.
 Turn each piece so filling faces upwards.
 Starting from one end, lift one piece across the other, twisting together but keeping the filling exposed, to make one long twisted braid.
 Push ends of the twist together to make the length shorter, then squeeze the dough into the prepared loaf pan.

 - Cover the pan loosely with plastic wrap or a wet tea towel and leave to rise in a warm place for 1 to 1½ hours, puffy.
 Repeat with the second part of dough.